open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated MCU server, OpenH264 library is required.
 See [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) section for more details.

-If you want to set up video conference service powered by GPU-accelerated MCU server through Intel® Media Server Studio, please follow the below instructions to install server side SDK on CentOS* 7.2 where the video-agents execute.
+If you want to set up video conference service powered by GPU-accelerated MCU server through Intel® Media Server Studio, please follow the below instructions to install server side SDK on CentOS* 7.2 where the video-agents run.

 If you are working on the following platforms with the integrated graphics, please install Intel® Media Server Studio for Linux* 2017 R1.